DecentM/getsheetid/README.md

 # getsheetid
-A script that will extract Google Sheet ID from a .gsheet file
+A script that extracts Google Sheet ID from a .gsheet file